Using Swagger and Calling APIs

 Swagger is an online application that documents and organizes API endpoints.
 While Eclipse PPM developers create the API, Swagger automatically documents the endpoints so users can easily access up-to-date versions of them through Eclipse PPM.
 Swagger allows developers and Eclipse users to ensure the API works correctly before building an integration.

 Caution: Beginning with the Eclipse PPM 2020R3 Release, a new set of JSON-based API endpoints have been made available.
-The Legacy XML-based endpoints have been deprecated as part of the 2024R1.0 release and are no longer functional.
+The Legacy XML-based endpoints will be deprecated as part of the 2024R2 release expected later this year.
+When this release is deployed, these endpoints will no longer be functional.

 There is an easy way to differentiate between the old and new API endpoints.
 The old endpoints contain "services" in the URL: